ankeetmaini/blog/posts/grpc-web.md

 A ready-made proxy available to seamlessly convert gRPC calls from `http1 <-> http2` and taking care of all other differences.

-There are two proxies you can use:
+There are two proxies you can use today:
 - [envoy with grpc filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/grpc_web_filter#config-http-filters-grpc-web)
 - [go proxy](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy)

-I will use the second in this post today.
+I will use the second in this post.

 ## consuming the gRPC service